 Aphrodisiac

 However, other parts of the rhino are used for aphrodisiac purposes.
-For example, some people from northern India, Burma, and northern Thailand consume rhino blood, urine, and penises for sexual enhancement.
+For example, some people from northern India, Nepal, Burma, and northern Thailand consume rhino blood, urine, and penises for sexual enhancement.
 Further, in Nepalese medicine, the penis is sold dried and then re-hydrated and consumed to cure impotence.

 Chinese, Burmese, Thai and Nepalese practices utilize a variety of rhino parts whereas Japanese, Korean and Vietnamese communities exclusively use the horn.